vonhathanh/autoresearch/README.md

 # Overview

-An implementation from Karpathy's idea of autoresearch, focusing on Smart Contract Auditing & Low Frequency Trading
+An implementation of Karpathy's autoresearch, focusing on Smart Contract Auditing & Low Frequency Trading

 # The loop
 ## Smart contract audit